Fire Destroys Wayne Truck Repair Shop

 A trio of aerial ladders continued to fight the flames from the exterior.

-All five Wayne fire companies responded, along with colleagues from neighboring communities who provided mutual aid.
+All five Wayne fire companies responded, along with colleagues from Bloomingdale and Pompton Lakes at the scene and other neighboring communities covering the township.

 No injuries were immediately reported.